Why Ignoring Warning Signs Costs $40K: The Prevention Mistake That Destroys 6 Months of Progress

 Before your next weekly review, run this 15-minute paper test:

-If you find 2+ breaking points from current trends, you have active yellow signals.
-If your predicted outcome at Week 10 includes losing a client, losing a team member, or hitting a cash crunch, that crisis is already in motion.
-The 48-hour protocol starts now, not when you feel it emotionally.
+If you find two or more breaking points in the current trends, you’re looking at active yellow signals.
+If your Week 10 projection includes losing a client, losing a team member, or hitting a cash crunch, that crisis is already in motion.
+The 48-hour protocol starts now, not when you finally feel it emotionally.

 Before finalizing your monitoring system, run these 3 tests: